-- 1. to understand and critically engage with concepts of violence and human rights; - 2. to comprehend the complex meanings of violence within a web of power relations both historically and cross-culturally; - 3. to analyze the ways current discourses of violence and human rights are specific to our historical moment through current world events; - 4. to evaluate the effectiveness of the operation of current human rights interventions to remedy violence and humanitarian projects to stop human suffering; - 5. to cultivate historical and cross-cultural sensitivity in understanding diverse human experiences, crucial to the facilitation of dialogues and collaboration in the advancement of transformative justice;
+1. to comprehend the complex meanings of violence within a web of power relations both historically and cross-culturally;

+2. to analyze the ways current discourses of violence and human rights are specific to our historical moment;

+3. to cultivate historical and cross-cultural sensitivity in understanding diverse human experiences, crucial to the facilitation of dialogues and collaboration in the advancement of transformative justice;

+4. to understand critically the role SDGs could play in addressing global inequalities.